 3. Den Helder

 There is a Navy museum and you can find a bunch of ships throughout the city.
-There is also a massive submarine outside as part of the museum which is quite impressive.
-And of course, it’s by the ocean which is always a plus.
+There is also a massive submarine outside as part of the museum, which is quite impressive.
+And of course, it’s by the sea which is always a plus.

 Distance from Amsterdam Centraal to Den Helder by train: 1 hour 17 minutes